hpides/mmlib/README.md

 mmlib is a library that implements different approaches to save and recover models.
 It was developed as part of my master thesis ([link to thesis repo](https://github.com/slin96/master-thesis)).

-The approach names in the thesis match the following implementations
+The approach names in the thesis match the following implementations:
 - baseline approach
     - implemented by the `BaselineSaveService`
 - parameter update approach
     - implemented by `WeightUpdateSaveService` (set `improved_version=False`)
 - improved parameter update approach
-    - implemented by `WeightUpdateSaveService` (set `improved_version=False`)
+    - implemented by `WeightUpdateSaveService` (set `improved_version=True`)
 - provenance approach
     - implemented by `ProvenanceSaveService`